Best Instant Pot Ribs

 Why are my instant pot ribs tough?

-Besides overcooking your ribs, undercooking them can also be a problem.
+Besides overcooking the ribs, undercooking them can also be a problem.
 If they are chewy or tough, they probably need to cook a little bit longer.
 Try putting them back into the pot and give them another five minutes with a natural release.
 Another reason they may be tough is if you did not remove the membrane.
 Be sure to remove it before cooking so it is more tender.

 • Refrigerate: Leftover ribs can be kept in the refrigerator for three to four days in a sealed container.